-Ryan McCrum, who co-chairs the Firm's intellectual property ITC practice, has nearly 20 years of experience handling high-stakes patent litigation.
-He has led teams from the initial filing of a complaint all the way through jury and bench trials.
-He has extensive experience examining witnesses of all types at trial, arguing claim construction and summary judgment hearings, and handling matters through appeal.
+Ryan McCrum, who co-chairs the Firm's ITC (International Trade Commission) practice, has more than 20 years of experience handling high-stakes patent litigation.
+He has led teams from the initial filing of a complaint through jury and bench trials.
+He has extensive experience examining witnesses at trial and arguing claim construction and summary judgment hearings.

-In 2016, Ryan was a member of the trial team that achieved the record-breaking patent infringement verdict for Idenix Pharmaceuticals (a subsidiary of Merck & Co.), the largest infringement verdict in U.S. history.
-After a two-week trial, the jury ordered Gilead Sciences to pay $2.54 billion in damages for its infringement of an Idenix patent related to the treatment of hepatitis C virus (HCV) infection.
-At trial, Ryan cross-examined one of Gilead's two technical experts, put on one of Idenix's two technical experts, cross-examined one of Gilead's executives, and examined the alleged inventor of the only prior art asserted against the asserted patent.
+Ryan was also a member of the trial team that achieved the record-breaking patent infringement verdict for a subsidiary of Merck & Co., the largest infringement verdict in U.S. history.
+After a two-week trial, the jury ordered Gilead to pay $2.54 billion in damages for its infringement of a patent related to the treatment of hepatitis C. At trial, Ryan cross-examined one of Gilead's two technical experts, put on one of Idenix's two technical experts, cross-examined one of Gilead's executives, and examined the alleged inventor of the only prior art asserted against the asserted patent.

 Ryan's other recent experience includes representing two major consumer electronics companies in a case brought by LGE.
 At trial, he shared first-chair responsibilities and cross-examined LGE's chief technical experts on two of the four asserted patents as well as several other key witnesses.
-The case settled favorably after nearly all claims of the four patents were found invalid and/or not infringed.
+All claims of the four patents (but two) were found invalid and/or not infringed.
 He also represented Callaway Golf in an ITC action brought by Hitachi Metals.
 On the eve of trial, Hitachi withdrew all claims against Callaway.

 - November 19, 2009